rnpbr/opennetworking-docs/docs/en/Guias/Netreplica/NetReplica Guia Configuração e Execução com NetBox.md

       interfaces_block_size = 4
       cables_block_size = 64
       ```
     - **Usage**: Controls the number of interfaces and cables processed in each bulk query.
-Adjusting these values ​​can improve performance depending on the size of your database.
+Adjusting these values can improve performance depending on the size of your database.

 ### Export Settings

 6. **TOPOLOGY_NAME**
-    - **Description**: Topology name for export.
+    - **Description**: Name of the topology for export.
     - **Example**: `'DemoSite'`
     - **Usage**: Defines the name used to identify the exported topology.
 It is useful for organizing and identifying exported files.

 7. **OUTPUT_FORMAT**
-    - **Description**: Output format for data export.
+    - **Description**: Output format for exporting data.
     - **Example**: `'clab'`
     - **Usage**: Defines the format of the exported data.
-It can be `'gml'`, `'cyjs'`, `'clab'`, among other compatible formats.
+Can be `'gml'`, `'cyjs'`, `'clab'`, among other compatible formats.

 8. **OUTPUT_DIR**
-    - **Description**: Directory where the exported files will be saved.
+    - **Description**: Directory where exported files will be saved.
     - **Example**: `'$HOME/nrx'`
-    - **Usage**: Defines the path where the exported files will be stored.
+    - **Usage**: Defines the path where exported files will be stored.
 Can replace the default directory if specified.

 9. **TEMPLATES_PATH**
     - **Description**: Path to the templates used during export.